rrkas/learning-1-c-cpp/c/01-basics/06-printf/readme.md

 | `l` | The argument is interpreted as a long int or unsigned long int for integer specifiers (`i`, `d`, `o`, `u`, `x` and `X`), and as a wide character or wide character string for specifiers `c` and `s`. |
 | `L` | The argument is interpreted as a long double (only applies to floating point specifiers: `e`, `E`, `f`, `g` and `G`). |

+Returns:
+- If successful, the total number of characters written is returned.
+- On failure, a negative number is returned.